A Harder-Narasimhan theory for Kisin modules: HN-theory applied to flat Kisin modules

-When one restricts to flat Kisin modules with height in $[a,a+1]$, all of which arise from a crystalline representation, Fargues has shown that $\HN(\fM(V)[1/p]) = \HN(HT(V))$ \cite[\S9.4]{fargues00}.
-The following theorem is as much as we expect in general. \begin{thm} Let $V$ be a $\bQ_p$-linear crystalline $\Gamma_K$-representation.
+When one restricts to flat Kisin modules with height in $[a,a+1]$, all of which arise from a crystalline representation, Fargues has shown that $\HN(\fM(V)[1/p]) = \HN(HT(V))$ \cite[\S5.3, Cor.\ 2]{fargues2019}.
+The following theorem is as much as we can expect along those lines, in general. \begin{thm} Let $V$ be a crystalline $\Gamma_K$-representation.
 Then

 \end{thm} \begin{proof} We know that $\deg_\fS(\fM(W)) = \deg_{HT}(W)$ for all crystalline $\Gamma_K$-representations $W$.
-Consequently, the end-points of the polygons are the same.
+Consequently, the endpoints of the polygons are the same.
 The theorem will follow from showing that the lattice of sub-$\Gamma_K$-representations of $V$ injects into the lattice of strict subobjects $\fM(V)$.
 This follows directly from \cite[Cor.\ 1.3.15]{crfc}, which states that $V \mapsto \fM(V)[1/p]$ is a fully faithful functor from crystalline representations to the isogeny category of Kisin modules of bounded height. \end{proof}

-\begin{rem} In analogy with Proposition \ref{HNoverHodge}, it is clear that we can prove the comparison of polygons ``HN over Hodge'' for the Hodge-Tate HN-theory of Definition \ref{defn:HTHN} that yields $\HN(HT(V))$.
+\begin{rem} In analogy with Proposition \ref{HNoverHodge}, it is clear that we can prove the comparison of polygons ``HN over Hodge'' for the Hodge--Tate HN-theory of Definition \ref{defn:HTHN} that yields $\HN(HT(V))$.
 As a result, the inequality of Theorem \ref{thm:HN-HT} can be extended by the comparison $\HN(HT(V)) \geq P_\mu$, where $\mu$ is the Hodge type of $V$.
-This is a lift to characteristic $0$ of the mod $p$ ``HN over Hodge'' result for Kisin modules in Proposition \ref{HNoverHodge}.
+This is a lift to characteristic $0$ of the module $p$ ``HN over Hodge'' result for Kisin modules, which is stated in Proposition \ref{HNoverHodge}.
 Notice also that both the HN and Hodge polygons increase when transitioning from characteristic $p$ to characteristic $0$: see Theorem \ref{thm:HNP_limit} and Remark \ref{rem:lifting_Hodge}. \end{rem}

+\acknowledgements{ We owe a debt to Laurent Fargues, as the influence of his work will be clear to the reader.
+We also appreciate Jay Pottharst's exposition \cite{pottharst} of the formal structure of HN-theory, and thank him for making his manuscript available on arXiv.
+Likewise, we appreciate Daniel Halpern-Leistner's exposition in \cite{HL2014} of results we needed to cull from geometric invariant theory.
+We thank Christophe Cornut for a very careful reading of the text and several detailed emails that helped us correct and refine the proofs in \S\ref{sec:tensor}.
+We thank an anonymous referee for making us aware of the references \cite{kirwan1984, ness1984} on geometric invariant theory.
+We thank Madhav Nori for helpful conversations.
+We would like to recognize the mathematics departments at the University of Chicago and Brandeis University for providing excellent working conditions as this project was carried out. }